This post may contain referral/affiliate links. Please read my disclosure for more info.

 I use affiliate links.
 At no additional cost to you, when you make a purchase I may get a small commission.
 Your support is very appreciated.
 Thank you!

 Does this look like the same mug rug as yesterday?
-It is, just in different fabrics.
+It is, just in different fabrics and a different flower in the center.
 I’ll share a fast and easy tutorial with you.
 What I really like about mug rugs is that they are a great way to try out a new block, play around with your quilting and have something cute to show for it…….or give it as a gift!

 - Cut 4 – 2 1/2 inch square green fabric

 - Cut 1 – 2 1/2 inch square white fabric

 - Cut 4 – 2 1/2 inch half square triangles using the Easy Angle of red fabric

 - Cut 4 – 2 1/2 inch half square triangles using the Easy Angle of white fabric

 - Cut 2 – 1 1/2 inch by 6 1/2 inch strips of red fabric

 If you don’t have the Easy Angle ruler just use any method to end up with half square triangles that are 2 1/2 inches.
 This is the neatest little ruler and everyone should have one.